vmx17/Kinematics6DoF/README.md

 θ: rotation around the local Z axis (joint angle), with possible offset values defined separately.
 d: link offset (distance between the feet of the two common perpendiculars on the joint)

-*These parameters comes from WLKATA MiRobot, an RTTRTR 6DoF mini manipulator.
+*These parameters comes from WLKATA MiRobot, an RTTRTR 6DoF mini manipulator but directions of each local axis are NOT according to it.

 The initial posture of the robot is defined below.
 (Lengths are not to scale.)
 <div align="center">